 Do you see the shift?
 I was trepidatious the whole time, but at some point in the dance with God, the fear shifted from having children at all, to actually figuring out how to have children and love them well.
 With kids, and with many other things in my life, God’s clarity didn’t come in the form of a “no” turing into a “yes.”
 But rather a “no” turning into a fear that I needed to overcome and discover was a “yes.”

-However, I would also make it a habit to revisit the idea with God every once in a while to confirm that what you’re thinking still aligns with what God’s planning.
-Maybe things will change and you’ll want to pursue adoption or birthing a child—or maybe things won’t change.
-But either way, I would take a cue from the whispering parents and just double check that what you’re feeling remains accurate.
+If all of that seems like too big of a step to take, start with making it a habit to revisit the idea with God every once in a while to confirm that what you’re thinking still aligns with what God’s planning.
+Maybe things will change and you’ll want to pursue adoption or birthing a child — or maybe things won’t change.

 Either way, be bold in what God has called you to do and press forward.